 During Christmas Day, it’s time to dress up for the occasion.
 Need outfit ideas?
 An ugly Christmas sweater will do the trick in most cases, but if you’re looking for something a bit more fancy, why not wear a beautiful dress or suit?

 During this day, family members and friends will spend time with each other, and they will give each other presents.
-The Christmas meal is one of the highlights of this celebration.
+The Christmas meal is one highlight of this celebration.
 Turn on the music and sing along, and turn on the fireplace to make it even more cozy.
-If you’re lucky, your Sims may be able to get a glimpse of the Northern Lights!
+If you’re lucky, your Sims may get a glimpse of the Northern Lights!

 Santa Claus is coming to town